Producers of Cluster Munitions

 v.
 Each explosive submunition is equipped with an electronic self-deactivating feature;

-Any company or group of companies that, in its own name or through a subsidiary, develops or produces cluster munitions, or key components thereof since 2008 and has not publicly stated that it will end its involvement within a year.
+Any company or group of companies that, in its own name or through a subsidiary, develops or produces cluster munitions and/or explosive submunitions according to the definitions in the Convention on Cluster Munitions, or key components thereof.

 Key components are components which form an integral and indispensable part of the cluster munitions or explosive submunitions.

 We consider a company or group of companies to be a cluster munitions producer when any part, however small, of its total turnover is derived from producing (key components for) cluster munitions or explosive submunitions, regardless of the nature of the company’s other activities.

 We do so, because most cluster munitions are produced by companies that also produce other defence and/or civil products.
 Companies and groups can easily reallocate capital internally; profit from one production line can be invested in other production lines; money for general corporate purposes can be used for any of the company’s activities, etc. Focussing solely on financing for cluster munitions is impossible and undesirable given the companies’ financial structures.
 Moreover, even if a company only gets 1% of its turnover from cluster munitions, this 1% can represent a considerable amount of money and can mean the production of large amounts of cluster munitions.

 For this research project we have compiled a long list of cluster munitions producers.
 We include a company on the long list if we find sufficient evidence that: